dredington21/dredington21/README.md

-# Hi, I'm Daniel Redington 👋
+# Hi, I'm Daniel Wesbecher 👋

 - 👀 I’m currently seeking opportunities in **Data Science** and **Software Engineering**.
 - 🌱 I graduated in **May 2025** from the University of South Florida with a **Bachelor’s in Computer Science**.